menu

 Demographics

-The per capita income in Bangor in 2018 was $55,705, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $222,820 for a family of four.
+The per capita income in Bangor in 2022 was $58,802, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $235,208 for a family of four.
+However, Bangor contains both very wealthy and poor people as well.

-Bangor is a somewhat ethnically-diverse town.
 The people who call Bangor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bangor residents report their race to be White, followed by Native American.
-Bangor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.03% of the town’s residents.
-Important ancestries of people in Bangor include Italian, Irish, English, German, and Scottish.
+Important ancestries of people in Bangor include Italian, German, Irish, English, and Scottish.

 The most common language spoken in Bangor is English.
 Other important languages spoken here include Spanish and Miao/Hmong.